gvwilson/sdxjs/en/src/regex-parser/index.md

     We append a `Lit` token for `a`, get the `|` and---and we're stuck, because we don't yet have the next token we need to finish building the `Alt`.

-One way to solve this problem is to check to see if the thing on the top of the stack is waiting to combine each time we append a new token.
+One way to solve this problem is to check if the thing on the top of the stack is waiting to combine each time we append a new token.
 However,
 this doesn't handle `/a|b*/` properly.
 The pattern is supposed to mean "one `a` or any number of `b`", but the [%i "parser!check-and-combine" %]check-and-combine strategy[%/i%] will turn it into the equivalent of `/(a|b)*/`.
+{: .continue}

 A better (i.e., correct) solution is to leave some partially-completed tokens in the output and [%i "parser!post-hoc compression strategy" %]compress[%/i%] them later